yamila-moreno/moduslaborandi/content/post/2017-06-22-swarm-101-manage-services.markdown

 (server1)$ docker service rm myping
 ```

-{{< alert warning >}} You cannot remove a service by removing its containers.
+| You cannot remove a service by removing its containers.
 If you delete a container, Swarm will be noticed and will create a new replica to keep the state of the service.
-This is part of the awesomeness of Swarm. {{< /alert >}}
+This is part of the awesomeness of Swarm.

 <h2>Updating services</h2>